 The Scottish Smallholder Festival is a great day out with something to offer anyone with an interest in small-scale food production, crafts and sustainable living.
-The next Festival is being held on Saturday 23rd September 2017 at Lanark Agricultural Centre.
+The next Festival is being held on Sunday 28th October 2018 at Forfar Mart.
 Doors open at 9:00am.

 If you’re a smallholder or crofter, a vegetable grower, allotmenteer, crofter or an aspiring smallholder you’ll get to meet and chew the fat with like-minded people from across Scotland and beyond, with a whole wealth of experience and knowledge to share.

 The Programme of Events lists everything that’s happening around the Festival during the day, and is designed to inform and inspire visitors, with subjects spanning livestock, craft, food production, smallholding management, and growing.

 Children will enjoy the full show schedule, with rare and traditional breeds of sheep, goats and poultry on show, plus our Pig Paradise exhibition, and alpacas and cattle in the livestock area.

 Our Trade Exhibition brings together a range of businesses and organisations involved with and supporting smallholding in Scotland.